meltano/meltano/docs/src/_cloud/onboarding.md

 pipx uninstall meltano-cloud-cli && pipx install 'git+https://github.com/meltano/meltano.git@cloud#subdirectory=src/cloud-cli'
 ```

+The above commands will install a `meltano-cloud` CLI command into your workstation.

 ### Step 3: User creation and authorization

 First, create your user account by logging in via: `meltano-cloud login`.